- Installing The JDK

 This lesson covers the details of how you can display the command line arguments by providing them at runtime.
-You’ll learn about the significance of String args in this lesson and how you can get the command line argument displayed on the console when you run your Java program.
+You will learn about the significance of String args in this lesson and how you can get the command line argument displayed on the console when you run your Java program.

-You need to install Java to do any Java programming on your system; however it could be very tedious task to compile and run the program each time using command prompt.
+You need to install Java to do any Java programming on your system; however, it could ad be the very tedious task to compile and run the program each time using the command prompt.
 So, you can make your task easy by using an Integrated Development Environment or IDE.
 This lesson will cover the detailed procedure of downloading and installing a famous Java IDE known as Eclipse.
 The latest version which is Oxygen has been taken for the demonstration in this course.
-After the installation is complete, you’ll learn to create a project in Eclipse.
+After the installation is complete, you will learn to create a project in Eclipse.

 This lesson covers the details of creating, compiling, and executing your first java program using the Eclipse IDE.
-You’ll learn to create a Java class and write your first Java program followed by running that program on eclipse and displaying Hello India on console.
+You will learn to create a Java class and write your first Java program followed by running that program on eclipse and displaying Hello India on console.

 This lesson will deal with variables.
 Variables are defined on basis of predefined data types, classes and user define datatypes.
 Variables in Java can be defined anywhere in the code (inside a class, inside a method or as a method argument) and can have different modifiers.
 Depending on these conditions variables in Java are Instance Variable, Static Variable, Local Variable, and Method Parameter.
 An instance variable is associated with an instance of the class (also called object).
 Access works with these objects.
 Instance variables can have any access control and can be marked final or transient.
 Instance variables marked as final cannot be changed after a value has been assigned to them.

-This lesson attempts to cover the details of getting input from the user.
-If you want to accept input from the user to perform any operations, that can be done by using the Scanner class which belongs to the package java.util.
-In order to use this class, you need to import it and after importing it, you can create an instance of this class which allows you to accept input from the user.
+This lesson attempts to cover the details of getting input from You.
+If you want to accept input from You to perform any operations, that can be done by using the Scanner class which belongs to the package java.util.
+In order to use this class, you need to import it and after importing it, you can create an instance of this class which allows you to accept input from You.

-This lesson will cover the implementation of input from the user to build a simple calculator.
-You’ll learn to build an application which will enable the user to enter a couple of numbers and perform a simple addition of two numbers and display the result of addition of two numbers on the console.
+This lesson will cover the implementation of input from You to build a simple calculator.
+You will learn to build an application which will enable You to enter a couple of numbers and perform a simple addition of two numbers and display the result of an addition of two numbers on the console.

 This lesson will cover the implementation of mathematical operators to perform different mathematical operations.
 These operators are + for addition, - for subtraction, * for multiplication, / for division and % for remainder.

-This lesson will cover the conditional statement known as if-else statement.
+This lesson will cover the conditional statement known as the if-else statement.
 An if-else statement is used to implement a condition in the program.
-The if statement contains a condition which is evaluated, and when the condition is true, statement in the code block of if statement is executed.
+The if the statement contains a condition which is evaluated, and when the condition is true, the statement in the code block of if statement is executed.
 Otherwise, when the condition is false, the statement inside the code block of else statement is executed.
-You’ll learn in detail the syntax and implementation of if-else statement in this lesson.
+You will learn in detail the syntax and implementation of an if-else statement in this lesson.

 This lesson will cover the details of implementing a while loop.
 A loop statement allows us to execute a statement or group of statements multiple.
 A while loop is a repetition control structure that allows you to write a block of code which is executed until a specific condition evaluates to false.
 This is also a common loop used to iterate a part of the program several times.
 If the number of iteration is not fixed, it is recommended to use while loop.

 This lesson will cover something called method overloading.
-In earlier lesson you learned about methods and creating your own methods.
+In the earlier lesson, you learned about methods and creating your own methods.
 Method overloading is the concept in Java which allows you to create more than one versions of the same method, but different from each other in terms of the arguments that they accept and they could be different in terms of the return types as well.
-You’ll learn to create multiple methods and you’ll also learn to invoke these methods using different instances of the same class.
+You will learn to create multiple methods and you will also learn to invoke these methods using different instances of the same class.

 This lesson will cover all about Nested-If statement.
-In Java or any other programming language, when the if or if-else statement is embedded inside another if block or else block, then this is referred to as nested-if statement.
-In this lesson, you’ll learn to implement the nested if statement in your code with the help of a demonstration.
+In Java or any other programming language, when the if or if-else statement is embedded inside another if block or else block, then this is referred to as the nested-if statement.
+In this lesson, you will learn to implement the nested if statement in your code with the help of a demonstration.

 This lesson will cover all about conditional operators.
-In Java, the conditional operator is also referred to as ternary operator, which is the only operator that takes three operands.
-Java conditional operator is a one liner replacement for if-else statement and used very frequently by the Java programmers to implement conditions in a single line.
+In Java, the conditional operator is also referred to as the ternary operator, which is the only operator that takes three operands.
+Java conditional operator is a one-liner replacement for if-else statement and used very frequently by the Java programmers to implement conditions in a single line.
 You can make use conditional operator to replace switch also.

-This lesson will implement the learning of earlier lessons here and will cover the details by demonstrating a simple program to calculate the average of ten inputs which are given by the user and display the average of these inputs on the console.
-The program will make use of the Scanner class to take inputs from the user and will also use mathematical operators for computing the sum and average of these ten inputs from the user and display the output on the console.
+This lesson will implement the learning of earlier lessons here and will cover the details by demonstrating a simple program to calculate the average of ten inputs which are given by You and display the average of these inputs on the console.
+The program will make use of the Scanner class to take inputs from You and will also use mathematical operators for computing the sum and average of these ten inputs from You and display the output on the console.

 This lesson will cover the details of for loop.
 A loop statement allows you to execute a statement or group of statements multiple times and, for loop is the most widely used loop in Java and all other programming languages to iterate a part of the program several times.
 If the number of iteration is fixed, it is recommended to use for loop.